 No Impact.
-The proposed project would not result in inadequate emergency access.
-All emergency response agencies in the proposed project area would be notified of the project construction schedule.
-All emergency vehicles would be accommodated through the work area.
+The project would not result in inadequate emergency access.
+All emergency response agencies in the project area would be notified of the project construction schedule and all emergency vehicles would be accommodated through the work area.
 Therefore, there would be no impact.